Bass Rock: Prison

-The fortress was abandoned by the government in 1701, and on 31 July 1706 the President of the Court of Session, Hew Dalrymple, Lord North Berwick, acquired the Bass by charter (ratified by Parliament in March 1707), for a purely nominal sum, and the island has been ever since in the uninterrupted possession of the Dalrymple family.
+The fortress was abandoned by the government in 1701, and on 31 July 1706 the President of the Court of Session, Hew Dalrymple, Lord North Berwick, acquired the Bass by charter, ratified by an act of Parliament, the Bass Rock Act 1707 in March 1707), for a purely nominal sum, and the island has been ever since in the uninterrupted possession of the Dalrymple family.

 Its inaccessibility became to mean something impossible with the saying:

 Fauna and flora

 Animals

 The island plays host to more than 150,000 northern gannets and is the world's largest colony of the species.
-Described famously by naturalists as "one of the wildlife wonders of the world" (often credited to David Attenborough), it was also awarded BBC Countryfile Magazine's Nature Reserve of the Year, following a nomination by Chris Packham, in 2014/15.
+Described famously by naturalists as "one of the wildlife wonders of the world" (often credited to David Attenborough), it was also awarded BBC Countryfile magazine's Nature Reserve of the Year, following a nomination by Chris Packham, in 2014/15.
 When viewed from the mainland, large regions of the surface appear white owing to the sheer number of birds (and their droppings, which give off 152,000 kg of ammonia per year, equivalent to the achievements of 10 million broilers).
 In fact the scientific name for the northern gannet, Morus bassanus, derives from the rock.
 It was known traditionally in Scots as a "solan goose".
 As on other gannetries, such as St Kilda, the birds were harvested for their eggs and the flesh of their young chicks, which were considered delicacies.
 It is estimated that in 1850 almost 2,000 birds were harvested from the rock.
 Other bird species that frequent the rock include guillemot, razorbill, shag, puffin, eider and numerous gulls.

-The natural history of the rock was written about almost five hundred years ago in John Mair's De Gestis Scotorum ("The deeds of the Scots"), published in 1521.
+The natural history of the rock was written about in John Mair's De Gestis Scotorum ("The deeds of the Scots"), published in 1521.
 Today, the Scottish Seabird Centre at North Berwick has solar-powered cameras located on the island which beam back live close-up images of the seabirds to large screens on the mainland, just over a mile away.
 The images are sharp enough for visitors at the Seabird Centre to read the ID rings on birds' feet.
 The Seabird Centre has a range of cameras located on the islands of the Forth and also broadcasts the images live on the internet.
 The centre also has exclusive landing rights to the island from the owner Hew Hamilton-Dalrymple and operates a range of boat trips going around, and landing on, the island throughout the year, weather permitting.

+In mid-June 2022 highly pathogenic avian influenza (HPAI) was detected in the northern gannets connected to the Bass Rock, at that time the world's largest colony.
+In 2022 more than 5,000 dead birds were counted on a single day, following a whole-island drone survey undertaken by the University of Edinburgh, in a colony that normally had 150,000 birds.
+Susan Davies, chief executive of the Scottish Seabird Centre, said, "We know many more birds died before and after that.
+The scale of impact was heartbreaking to see."